-The At Risk Community Phase (1.3) occurs when site condition declines due to drought or improper grazing management.
-This community phase is characterized by nearly equal proportions of needle and thread and shortgrasses.
-Other mid-statured bunchgrasses have been eliminated or nearly so.
-Shortgrasses, particularly the warm-season, mat-forming blue grama, are increasing in this phase.
+The At Risk Community Phase (1.3) occurs when site conditions decline due to drought or improper grazing management.
+This community phase is characterized by nearly equal proportions of mid-statured rhizomatous grasses and shortgrasses.
+Mid-statured bunchgrasses, particularly bluebunch wheatgrass and plains muhly, have been eliminated or nearly so.
+Shortgrasses such as blue grama and prairie Junegrass are increasing in this phase.
 The subshrub prairie sagewort may also increase in this phase.
 Cover of Wyoming big sagebrush will vary depending on the length of time since the last burn.
 If less than 30 years have passed since the last fire big sagebrush cover will be similar to Post-Fire Community Phase (1.2), but 30 years or more post-fire cover will be similar to Shrubland Community Phase (1.1).